101st Infantry Regiment (United States): World War I

+Interwar period

+Per the terms of the National Defense Act of 1920, the 101st Infantry was reconstituted in the National Guard in 1921, assigned to the 26th Division, and allotted to the state of Massachusetts.
+It was reorganized on 30 September 1921 by redesignation of the 9th Infantry, Massachusetts National Guard (organized 1919–20; headquarters organized 20 January 1921 and federally recognized at Boston, Massachusetts) as the 101st Infantry.
+Several companies were called up to perform hurricane relief at Cape Cod in September 1938.
+The regiment conducted annual summer training most years at Camp Devens, Massachusetts, 1921–34, and at the Massachusetts Military Reservation at Falmouth, Massachusetts, 1936-38.

 World War II

-While Germany and Fascist Italy were in the process of conquering most of Europe in 1939 and 1940, and the Empire of Japan grabbing territory in the Pacific and China, the United States felt unprepared in the event war was necessary to combat the Axis Powers and began mobilizing its army in response.
-The Selective Training and Service Act of 1940 which allowed the government to draft US citizens, was passed, and all available National Guard Divisions were inducted into Federal Service within a year.
+While Germany and Fascist Italy were in the process of conquering most of Europe in 1939 and 1940, and the Empire of Japan grabbing territory in the Pacific and China, the United States felt unprepared in the event war was necessary to combat the Axis powers and began mobilizing its army in response.
+The Selective Training and Service Act of 1940 which allowed the government to draft US citizens, was passed, and all available National Guard divisions were inducted into federal service within a year.
 On 16 January 1941 the 26th Division, the "Yankee Division," was inducted, which included the 101st Infantry Regiment.
 1,500 new recruits joined the regiment for training at Camp Edwards, Massachusetts and for the Carolina Maneuvers.
 The 101st was brought to full strength in February 1943 and departed for Europe on 27 August 1944.
 The regiment arrived in Cherbourg, France on 7 September 1944 and prepared for combat operations.